 There are 180 species of birds on the island and scientists have found that 6 are endemic, making this a haven for bird lovers.

-It was home to pirates.
-Not only was famed pirate François le Clerc (Jambre De Bois) "Peg Leg", some of the first Europeans to settle in St. Lucia, they also used the island's high vantage point on Pigeon Island to attack the Spanish ships in the mid 1500s.
-It’s rumored that the pirate Blackbeard not only visited the island but actually buried a few treasure hauls in Vieux Fort, a town in the south of the island.
-Unfortunately, this was never verified.
+It was home to pirates!
+Not only was famed pirate, "Peg Leg" (Jambre De Bois, French for Wooden Leg), né François le Clerc, and his privateers some of the first Europeans to settle on St. Lucia, they also used the island's high vantage point on Pigeon Island to attack the Spanish ships in the mid 1500s.
+It’s been rumored that the pirate Blackbeard (Edward Teach) not only visited the island but buried a treasure in the southern town of Vieux Fort.
+Unfortunately, this has never been verified.
+According to legend, when asked about the location of his treasure Blackbeard stated, "that no-body but himself and the Devil, knew where it was".

 St. Lucia has more Nobel Prize Laureate's per capita than anywhere else.
 The country boasts two winners of the esteemed Nobel prize including Sir Arthur Lewis who received the award for economics and Derek Walcott who won the prize for literature back in 1992.